Ger-23/whats_the_word/README.md

 ![Screenshot of game showing incorrect guess, correct and already guessed, and feedback](images/Shot-of-game2_1.jpg)

+- Checks if the guess is a number or more than one character and provides feedback.

 ![Screenshot of game showing multiple character and numerical guesses with feedback](images/Shot-of-game4_1.jpg)